darkharasho/Equals/README.md

 1. Run `npm install`
 2. Create an installer with `npm run build`
    - The installer lets you choose the install location, optionally launches the app when finished, and includes an uninstaller
-   - Previous `dist` output is removed before building to prevent file-in-use errors
+   - Any running instance of the app is closed and previous `dist` output is removed before building to prevent file-in-use errors

 ## Contributing
 1. Fork and clone the repository